bucbowie/spycam/README.md

 •	Local Video Storage manages its own capacity and grooms off the oldest video when local space starts to fill up the SD card.

-•	Firewall restricts incoming to ports 22 (ssh) and 80 (web display).
-Not secure, but easier to monitor network traffic as server does not respond to ping, telnet. etc.
 #
 --------------------------------------------------
 # Quick Installation